FahdGam/Tree-Climbing-Robot---IGOR/README.md

 ## Code Explanation
 ### Setup
-The `setup()` function initializes the sensor and servos, and sets their initial positions.
+The setup() function attaches the sensor and servo pins as well as setting all servos to 0&deg,.

 ### Loop
-The `loop()` function continuously reads the distance from the ultrasonic sensor and controls the servos to make the robot climb or descend.
+The loop() function is where climbing occurs, by reading the distance to the canopy through the ultrasonic sensor measurements, and following a process to climb up if the distance is large, and down after the distance has been achieved.

 ### Functions
 - `flip()`: Rotates the servos to flip the robot's grip.